sohaibfarooqi/logistik/README.md

 ### Tech-stack used

   - Python 3.5
   - Flask
   - SQLALchemy
   - PostgreSQL
   - Gunicorn
   - Pytest
   - Swagger
   - Bandit
   - Autopep8
   - Isort

   - This app is build on Flask framework.
 Flask is a microframework with easy to plug third party extentions on demand.
   This makes this framework very powerful yet lightweight.
   - Datastore for this app on production is PostgreSQL.
 PostgreSQL is a SQL complaint database with ACID support.
   It also offers several extentions which comes very useful in special usecases e.g PostGIS, Unaccent, Ltree etc.
   - Gunicorn is a powerful production ready container for python web apps.
   - Swagger is a convenient API docs generator which is very helpful for end users to interact with.
   - Bandit is a code audit library, Autopep8 is for PEP8 adherence, Isort is to organize import files.

 ### Further Improvements

+ - Add more test cases.
+ - Create meaningful indexes for query optimization.
+ - Add schema validation support with `Marshmallow`.
+ - Run load test to plan capacity of system.
+Load testing can be done using `Apache Workbench`.
+ - Package application using Docker.
+ - Add authentication support to prevent unauthorized access.
+ - Implement database agonistic unaccented seach.
+To approach this, first create a new column which will store the `customer_name` unaccented using python package `unicodedata`.
+All the search will be done on this column instead of original column.
+There is also a PostgreSQL extention `unaccent` which can be used in this situation.
+But this will create dependency on PostgreSQL and this extention search with ignore case.